ibuckner/sankey/README.md

 # sankey

-My take on building a sankey.
+My take on building a Sankey chart.
+The build includes a starter CSS file, and two javascript versions for ES modules and current browsers.
+No serious attempt has been made towards ie11 compatibility.

 ## Installation